 - Article: Death Pronouncements: Surviving and Thriving Through Stories

 - Article: Incorporating the Arts and Humanities in Palliative Medicine Education

-Webinar Recording, Slides, and Handout: Note, you will need to log-in with your UW NetID to access the link.
+Webinar Recording and Slides: Note, you will need to log-in with your UW NetID to access the link.
 If you have questions, contact Marcia McGuire, firstname.lastname@example.org.